Kalindi-/feed-reader-testing/README.md

 ## questions
 Will the click trigger in the *Get More Articles*, once the get more articles link works,  actually get more articles upon load, and how can I prevent it from doing so?
+Is using loadFeed(0) in the afterEach going to solve it?